-If you have any questions about Creating Isometric Animations in Cinema 4D and After Effects, post them in the comments section!
-If you create anything using this technique, be sure to share it with me on Twitter, Instagram, Facebook, or in the Comments!
+If you have any questions about Vectron in Octane 2018, post them in the comments section!
+If you create anything using this technique, be sure to share it with us on Twitter, Instagram, Facebook, or in the Comments!
 Thanks for watching!